tanmaypatil/kaggle-learning/README.md

 # kaggle-learning
-kaggle exercises and competitions
+kaggle exercises and competitions for machine learning .

+I start with sci-kit learn and simplest algorithm logistical regression.

+I would gradually move to random forest and xgboost .

 ## spaceship titanic

-I have tried solving this problem by using logistical regression .

-This is good beginner level exercise and I have the accuracy score of 0.79
+This is good beginner level exercise and
+Logistical regression is used .
+In notebook you can observe following.
+* accuracy score of 0.79
+* explore other metrics such as recall , F1-score .
+* plot the auc .
+* print the co-efficients with the model with each features.

 [spaceship titanic](https://www.kaggle.com/c/spaceship-titanic)